 After spending so much time at home over the last year and a half, you’ve decided to repaint your exteriors now that gatherings are becoming normal again.
 But which color(s) should you choose?
 What are the best colors beyond white paint?

 If you want to read some tips so that when you go into the paint store you know what color to get because in the store you’re instantly surrounded by nearly limitless options, and it can quickly become overwhelming.
-We’re here to help you make the right choice for exterior painting!
+We’re here to help you make the right choice!
 Read on to learn what colors are in style right now to guide you in your selection.

 Slate or Navy and White